swiftype/app-search-demo-react/README.md

 This app primarily uses [swiftype-app-search-javascript](https://github.com/swiftype/swiftype-app-search-javascript) to query our new Engine and renders the results.

-### React Quick Start
+## React Quick Start

-Getting a React front-end up and running for App Search is dead simple.
-Here are a few quick steps to create basic front-end of your own:
+Getting a React-based front-end up and running for App Search is dead simple.
+Here are a few quick steps to create a basic front-end of your own:

 1. Set up and populate an Engine.
-To do so, just pull this repo down and follow the instructions in [Setup](#Setup).
+To do so, just pull this repo down and follow the instructions in [Setup](#setup).

 2. Create a new app with `create-react-app`